 These, and many other policy and planning issues cannot be thought of, as they were in the past, as separate issues, demanding discrete, technical policy solutions.
 They represent our systemic failure to develop holistic, inclusive governance systems, to recognize the value of both big data, and community story and narrative, and to develop and center proven universal human values such as equity, empathy, dignity and trust.
 These failures bolster a system that prioritizes profit over people and planet.
 The big question is, can we resolve these fundamental issues by reformative policy change, or do we need a reset, a transformative paradigm shift?

-The Department of Urban and Environmental Policy and Planning (UEP) has been pondering these questions since it was founded in 1973, nearly fifty years ago.
+The Department of Urban and Environmental Policy and Planning (UEP) has been pondering these questions since it was founded in 1973, fifty years ago this year.
 We recognize the deeply embedded nature of race, class, gender, sexual orientation, culture and other forms of difference in all aspects of public policy and planning.
 Then and now, UEP is firmly anchored to our core values which center the inextricably interlinked goals of social justice and environmental sustainability.
 As a community of free-thinkers, innovators, academics, practitioners, problem solvers and change agents, we are committed to educating the next generation of leaders — 'practical visionaries' — who will contribute to the development of more just, inclusive and sustainable communities across the globe.

 Our core courses provide a cutting-edge education in critical planning and policy skills, and a broad set of electives that allow students, in consultation with their advisor, to customize their chosen program to their particular interests.
 In addition to our in-house MA, MS, and MPP degree programs and certificates, we offer a wide range of joint and dual degrees for students interested in gaining additional content expertise and skills in fields such as law, business, public health, economics, diplomacy, and nutrition.
 Students not pursuing a joint or dual degree can still develop cross-disciplinary training by taking electives in other departments and schools across Tufts campuses.